 Everyone wants online travel video, but few know how to make it.
 Those in the film/TV crowd frequently tout there’s only one way, which can seem like building up 60-second online piece with the same costly, back-scenes architecture of a Hollywood epic.
 But this is dated thinking.
 While the DIY video world can ruffle the feathers of industry TV/film types — much like bloggers do with newspaper reporters — it’s clear the DIY world isn’t going away.

-No doubt, it is much easier to make bad video than good video.
+No doubt, it is much easier to make bad videos than good videos.
+To film a good vacation video, you can learn how to do it from travel channels on Infinity Dish TV (or any similar company) and learn their techniques for taking great videos.
 Unlike taking photos on a digital camera, repeat practice won’t necessarily reward with any improvement.
 But with just a little training (and willingness to experiment and fail), one can make effective DIY travel videos that add to the Greater Travel Conversation.

 I’m mostly a self-taught videographer.
 I’m not necessarily a “video expert,” but I’ve made over 100 DIY travel videos that have done a few good things (here are a few favorites).
 This article isn’t a substitute for formal training, but is a head start into making DIY video.